fab13n/jsonschema_cn/README.md

       thing that would make sense?
 * better error messages, on incorrect grammars, and on non-validating JSON data.
-* reciprocal feature: try and translate a JSON-schema into a shorter and more readable JSCN source.
+* reciprocal feature: try and translate a JSON Schema into a shorter and more readable JSCN source.

 Usage